Learn About Spotted Lanternflies

 What do spotted lanternflies look like?

-Spotted lanternflies look different during each of the stages in their life cycle.
-Eggs are found in “masses” of 30-50 eggs that appear to be what some describe as splotches of mud or unevenly spread mortar.
+Eggs: Found in masses of 30-50, eggs appear to be what some describe as splotches of mud or unevenly spread mortar.
 If you see a suspected egg mass, scrape it off into a bag or container and either submerge it in alcohol or hand sanitizer to kill them.
 Never leave spotted lanternfly egg masses alone.
 The easiest way to control them is to kill them before they hatch.

 Once spotted lanternflies hatch from their eggs, they emerge in the nymph stage.
 They are black or red with white polka dots and roughly between ¼-½ inch long.